Thousands of arrestees a year are forced into get-out-of-jail-broke cards that are loaded up with deceptive fees.

 The system is “flawed,” said Governor Wolf.
 “If the Commonwealth of Pennsylvania is going to take the irrevocable step of executing a human being, its capital sentencing system must be infallible.”

 As noted by Slate, Pennsylvania’s criminal justice process is indeed flawed – with no law on the books requiring the recording of police interviews and no guidelines for eyewitness identification of suspects, for example.
 And perhaps most troubling, Pennsylvania is the only state in the nation that does not contribute funding to indigent defense, instead leaving such matters in the hands of often cash-strapped counties.

 Such conditions, according to some critics, have resulted in a grave state of injustice – especially where poor defendants facing capital charges are concerned.
-These criticisms seem to be supported by strong statistical evidence ...
+These criticisms seem to be supported by strong ...